-Parents often shy away from talking about money with their children because they think it’s taboo or that their children won’t understand.
-But, the truth is, kids will learn about money from someone.
-Don’t let it be from an out-of-control social media influencer.
-No, money isn’t a taboo subject, and no, kids don’t need to be sheltered from financial matters.
+Parents often shy away from talking about money with their children because they think that it’s taboo or that their children won’t understand.
+But the truth is, kids will learn about money from someone — don’t let it be from an out-of-control social media influencer.
+Though money can feel like a taboo subject, starting these conversations early can help lay a foundation for your child’s financial success.

 How do you eat an elephant?
 One bite at a time.
-Don’t feel pressure to start talking stocks with your 6-year-old, unless, of course, that’s where they’re at in their money education.
+Don’t feel pressure to start talking stocks with your six-year-old (unless, of course, that’s where they’re at in their money education).

-It also doesn’t have to be a drawn-out homeschool lesson complete with whiteboards and diagrams.
-Simply make an effort to explain situations you encounter every day that involve money i.e. what swiping a credit card actually means or why you shop at a certain grocery store for some items and at a different one for others, or when it makes sense to buy new shoes and when it doesn’t.
+It doesn’t have to be a drawn-out homeschool lesson, complete with whiteboards and diagrams, either.
+Simply make an effort to explain situations you encounter every day that involve money, like what swiping a credit card actually means or why you shop at a certain grocery store for some items and at a different one for others.

 Talk Values, Not Figures